horsepowerjs/horsepower/README.md

   listen 80;

   # Setup the proxy
-  # This will forward all requests to the red5 http server
+  # This will forward all requests to the horsepower http server
   # and then it will relay the servers response back to the client
   location / {
     proxy_pass http://127.0.0.1:5000;